smcvick/GitTest/README.md

 ## What does it do?

-Executes N loops, spitting out msg to cpnsole on each pass
+Executes N loops, spitting out msg to console on each pass